The top instant or pre-approved business credit cards

 When considering your pre-approval, credit card companies use information about you and your company that’s available to the public.
 They may also do a soft credit pull, which doesn't affect your credit score.
-However, the hard credit inquiry and underwriting process don't start until you complete the application process.
+However, the hard credit inquiry and underwriting process doesn't start until you complete the application process.
 At this point, a lender will take an in-depth look at your financials and actually decide if they're willing to offer you a credit card.

 So even though you've received pre-approval, you may be declined for a credit card.
 However, being pre-approved typically does mean your chances of approval are higher.

 Is there pre-approval for business credit cards?

 Yes, some credit card providers will offer you pre-approval for a business credit card.
 This might happen if your bank notices that you’ve been spending a lot on a monthly basis.

 Pre-approval doesn’t mean you will actually qualify for the card, though.
 Your application will typically ask for your business name, revenue, and EIN number.
 If you can’t provide any of this information or your revenue or credit score isn’t high enough, you might not be approved.

 There are three different approval processes: pre-approval, guaranteed, and instant approval.
 Here’s what these terms mean and how they differ:

 Pre-approval: Pre-approval credit cards use public data and soft credit pulls to tell you if you’re pre-approved.
 While pre-qualifying isn't a guaranteed approval, it indicates a higher likelihood of approval upon completing the full credit card application.

 Guaranteed: Guaranteed credit cards are designed for consumers with limited credit history, fair credit, or bad credit who experience challenges with approval.
 These are typically secured business credit card options and require a security deposit that becomes your credit limit.
 They’re also notorious for having much higher interest rates and unreasonable fee structures, but they’re also a way to build your company's credit score if you're a newer business or have experienced financial hardships in the past.